fossabot/warcode-core/docs/actions/tradecards.md

 # TradeCards

-Select three cards to trade for armies.
+*Select three cards to trade for armies.*

+Trade three cards for armies.
+The award increases after each trade made by any player during the match.
+An additional two armies may be awarded when one of the traded cards matches a territory the player occupies.
+These two armies are immediately placed on the territory itself.
+The award only applies to a single card.
+The three cards must meet one of the following

 ![TradeCards state diagram](tradecards.svg)